A survey of diversity quantification in natural language processing: The why, what, where and how: Where diversity is measured

-Figure~\ref{fig:pipeline-stages} shows the different stages of a standard NLP pipeline, detailed here. \paragraph{Data collection} Different methods or criteria are used to select data with diversity in mind. \textit{Elements} are thus methods/criteria and \textit{categories} are groupings of these. \citet{kim-etal-2023-aint} focus on math word problems and create a more diverse dataset than previously existing ones, in terms of problem types (arithmetic, correspondence, comparison, geometry, possibility), lexical usage (as measured by a lexical diversity measure), languages (they include both English and Korean), and intermediate solution forms (different equation templates). \paragraph{Annotation process} The annotation is done with diverse pools of annotators (human or machine). \textit{Elements} are the annotators, \textit{categories} are some annotator properties (e.g.\ perspective, sociodemographics).
-In NLI for example, \citet{creanga-dinu-2024-designing} consider the diversity of human annotators, with annotators as \textit{elements} and perspectives as \textit{categories}, where diversity pertains thus to processing (Section~\ref{sec:processing}).
-The potential benefits of such an approach is to better represent different worldviews, and consequently improve system performance. \paragraph{Input data} The data given to the system is diverse. \textit{Elements} are typically occurrences of linguistic entities and \textit{categories} are groupings of these elements (e.g.\ token per lemma, document per genre, tweet per geolocation).
-An example is \citet{liu-zeldes-2023-cant} who show that the meta-linguistic diversity (Section~\ref{sec:meta-ling}) of training sets positively impacts the performance of downstream discourse parsing.
-Diversity is operationalized with respect to the number of genres that the training sets cover (e.g.\ academic, bio, interview) and the number of discourse units within each genre. \paragraph{System construction} The process itself is diversity-driven.
+\paragraph{Annotation process} The annotation is done with diverse pools of annotators (human or machine).
+Elements are the annotators, categories are some annotator properties (e.g.\ perspective, sociodemographics).
+In NLI for example, \citet{creanga-dinu-2024-designing} consider the diversity of human annotators, with annotators as \textit{elements} and perspectives as \textit{categories}, where diversity pertains thus to processing (Sec.~\ref{sec:processing}).
+The potential benefits of such an approach are to better represent different worldviews, and consequently improve system performance. \paragraph{Input data} The data given to the system is diverse.
+Elements are often occurrences of linguistic entities and categories are in-text or meta-linguistic groupings of these elements (e.g.\ token per lemma, document per genre).
+An example by \citet{liu-zeldes-2023-cant} shows that the meta-linguistic diversity (Sec.~\ref{sec:meta-ling}) of training sets positively impacts downstream performance in discourse parsing.
+Diversity is operationalized based on the number of genres in the training sets (e.g.\ academic, bio, interview) and the number of discourse units per genre. \paragraph{System construction} The process itself is diversity-driven.
 For instance, in a standard machine learning process, the loss function can be a diversity measure. \citet{yang-etal-2024-pad} assume that if a transformer-based model has diverse patterns in its attention layers, it is less sensitive to attacks by adversarial examples.
 Thus, while training the model, the loss function is defined as the volume of the geometry formed by attention vectors, and maximization of this volume is sought.
-Here, attention vectors are \textit{elements} and their own \textit{categories}. \paragraph{Output data} System's output is measured for diversity.
-For instance, \citet{han-etal-2022-measuring} propose a semantic diversity measure of generated answers, which correlates better with human judgements on answer diversity. \textit{Elements} are response instances, and \textit{categories} semantic clusters. \paragraph{Evaluation} Different metrics/criteria are used to evaluate systems' outputs, for instance to reinforce their applicability.
-In other words, \textit{elements} are metrics/criteria and \textit{categories} are groupings of these.
-This falls under diversity of processing (Section~\ref{sec:processing}).
-For instance, in \citet{yang-wan-2022-investigating} , summaries are evaluated with task-specific metrics -- translation (BLEU, NIST), summarization (ROUGE), image captioning (ROUGE/CIDEr, SPICE), semantics (BERTScore, Meteor) -- to find which measures output the same summary rankings.
-Thus, as mentioned in Section~\ref{sec:processing}, the \textit{elements} are the metrics, and the \textit{categories} the NLP tasks in which these metrics are used.
+Here, attention vectors are elements and their own categories.